0xAtum/template-foundry-project/README.md

 - Internal Function starts with `_`
 - Function parameters starts with `_`
 - use `return` keyword even though the function is doing it when you're naming the returned value.
-- new Features needs to be generic.
+- new Features need to be generic.

 ## License
 MIT